Treatments for coronavirus (COVID-19)

 How to get a COVID-19 treatment

-It is strongly recommended that everyone who may be eligible for a COVID-19 treatment should stay alert to the symptoms of COVID-19 and get rapid lateral flow tests to keep at home in case you develop symptoms.
+If you're eligible for a COVID-19 treatment, you should stay alert to the symptoms of COVID-19 and get rapid lateral flow tests to keep at home in case you develop symptoms.

 If you develop any symptoms of COVID-19, even if your symptoms are mild, you should test as soon as possible with a lateral flow test.

-You need to report that result and include a phone number, to be assessed for a COVID-19 treatment.
+If your test is positive, you should report it and include your postcode and a phone number, to be assessed for a COVID-19 treatment.

 These additional treatments need to be given quickly after you get a positive lateral flow test result to be most effective.

-Information on where to get lateral flow tests and how to report the results is available at:
+Information on where to get free lateral flow tests and how to report the positive result is available at:

-If any of your lateral flow tests are positive and you have reported the result, you will receive a message about your positive test result.
+If any of your lateral flow tests are positive and you have reported the result and you have provided an email address, you will receive an email confirming your test result has been registered.

-If your local HSC Trust identifies you as suitable for treatment, they will be in contact to discuss this further.
+If the HSC Trust identifies you as suitable for treatment, they will be in contact to discuss this further.
 This call may be from an unknown or withheld number.

 It is important that you carefully review the information on eligibility before making contact with your GP practice.

-If you have not tested positive for COVID-19 using a lateral flow test, you are not eligible for these treatments.
+If you have no symptoms and have not tested positive for COVID-19 using a lateral flow test, you are not eligible for these treatments.

 HSC treatments for COVID-19 are free of charge and you will never be asked for your bank account or card details or asked to pay for treatment.